AdaCore/spark2014/lrm/source/subprograms.rst

 Global Aspects
 ~~~~~~~~~~~~~~

-If a subprogram does not have a separate declaration then the Global
+THe Global aspect may only be specified for the initial declaration of a
-aspect is applied to the declaration of its body or body stub.
+subprogram (which may be either a body or a body stub).
-The implementation of a subprogram body must be consistent with its
+The implementation of a subprogram body must be consistent with the
-Global Aspect.
+subprogram's Global Aspect.

 Note that a Refined Global aspect may be applied to a subprogram body when using state
 abstraction; see section :ref:`refined-global-aspect` for further details.